baiyueh/PANINIpy/Documentation/Papers/hypergraph_binning.rst

    </div>

 **Description**:
-Compute the cluster-level description length.
+Compute the description length for cluster corresponding to the time interval [i,j].

 **Parameters**: